• Lecturer in Dance Pedagogy

 As an artist I am interested in encountering difference, and challenging fixed categories and dichotomies.
 I like to work outside traditional art contexts, in interactive ways.
 For me artistic research is a way to make the complexities and potentials of this kind of work visible.

 I've also trained as a Dance Movement Therapist in a psychodynamically oriented Master's programme at Goldsmiths, University of London.
-Dance Movement Therapy uses dance and movement psychotherapeutically, fostering the mental and physical wellbeing of the individual.
+Dance Movement Therapy utilises dance and movement psychotherapeutically, fostering the mental and physical wellbeing of the individual.
 The premise of psychodynamic therapy is understanding the mind being constructed as an interactive developmental process from subjective experiences, originating in early relationships.